Symplectic cacti, virtualization and Berenstein-Kirillov groups: Partial symplectic Sch utzenberger--Lusztig involutions and algorithms

 However, if the number of boxes of $H^x$, $|H^x|$, exceeds the minimal number of boxes of its Knuth class, it will be necessary to apply $SJDT_j$ more than $|U_x|=|\mu|+x$ times to rectify $H^x$.
 When $H^x$ has the minimal number of boxes of its Knuth class, only $x$ unprimed purple letters and $|\mu|$ green letters will slide outwards and join the outer tableau $V_x$.

 Let $2y\ge 0$ be the number of boxes of $H^x$ that exceeds the minimal number of boxes of its Knuth class, that is,

-When $H^x$ has the minimal number of boxes of its Knuth class, $y=0$.
 Necessarily $2y$ boxes of $H^x$ will be lost in the $SJDT_j$ rectification process.
-Henceforth, the $SJDT_j$ B.2 case will be applied $y$ times, each application creates a non- admissible column followed by the application of a contractor $\gls{r3}$ operation resulting in the loss of two boxes.
+Henceforth, the $SJDT_j$ B.2 case will be applied $y$ times, each of which will create a non-admissible column followed by the application of an $\gls{r3}$ contraction relation, each of which will result in the loss of two boxes.

 \begin{remark} Theorem 6.1.9 in Lecouvey's paper \cite{lec02} says: if the B.2 case appears with the creation of a non-admissible column when applying complete SJDT to an inner corner of a KN skew tableau, it has to be at the initial column where the inner corner was originally contained. \end{remark}